jneidel/jneidel.com/content/review/neurostreams/index.md

 that works as an overview for all the available tracks.
 It also links to the translated catalogue pages where you can find more details about each sound.
-**With that, you should have everything you need, to get the most out of this great tool.**
+With that, you should have everything you need, to get the most out of this great tool.

-## How does it work?
+## How do they work?

-Your brainwaves oscillate around a given frequency.
+Your brainwaves oscillate (swing backward and forth) around a given frequency.
-Each frequency is associated with a certain state.
-Frequencies are commonly grouped into[^freq]:
+Frequencies are associated with a mental state and are commonly grouped into[^freq]:

 - Delta: Deep sleep
 - Theta: Light sleep, meditation